 This course provides an gradual but in-depth introduction to imperative programming using the C programming language.
+It is intended for students who are not taking Computer Science/Artificial Intelligence as part of their degree.
 Our lectures (2 a week) are backed up with a scripted (and supervised) two-hour Lab and a one-hour tutorial, every week.
 The assessment will be based on a 3-hour online programming exam in December (worth 90%) and one coursework due in week 9 (10%).

 CP/CPMT is taught in semester 1.
 It is taught as a combination of two Lectures:

 We will keep a log of our lectures, and the collection of log entries will be maintained here.
 Individual log entries (once written) will be available as direct links from the lecture titles in the schedule below.
 Details (especially of later lectures) are likely to change a bit.

 |1.||Monday||15 Sept||Mary/Julian||50GS LT G.03||Introduction to CP||sl1, sl1x4||hello.c|

 |Lab 1||Thur18/Mon22/Tues23||M+/J+/J||AT4.12/AT5.05||Intro to the DICE Environment||lab1.pdf, unix.pdf, emacs.pdf|